Opinga

 Opinga (Gheg Albanian: Apânga) are traditional shoes worn by Albanians in Albania, Kosovo, North Macedonia (opinci), Montenegro, Greece (by the Klephts), and the Arbëresh villages of Italy.
-They were also worn by countrymen in Romania (opinca), Serbia, Croatia, Bosnia and Herzegovina (opanak), Bulgaria (opinka), and other countries.

 They are made of a single leather skin, formed to the feet with leather or wool strips.
 A southern Albanian variety of opinga are the typical turned up leather shoes with red and black wool pompoms on the ends, which are often used for folk dances.

 Etymology

 According to the most recent statement on Albanology by Matzinger, the word "opingë" derives from Proto-Albanian "*api + *ga", *api also giving rise to hap (“step”).
 Related to hap (“open”).

+Similarly named traditional shoes are opinca in Romania, opanak in Serbia, Croatia, Bosnia and Herzegovina, opinka in Bulgaria, and elsewhere.